google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 ### Cancel the operation

-You can set up a protocol with the service worker to tell it that the operation is canceled.
+You can set up a protocol with the service worker to notify it if the operation is canceled.
 This code is sending a sample cancel message.

 ```js
 onCancel() {
   if (!client) return;
   client.postMessage('The payment request is cancelled by user');
 }
 ```

+## Summary

+The Payment Handler API is an emerging web standard that enables a website to act as a payment app by integration into a website that uses the Payment Request API.
+By implementing these related specifications, you can produce a clean, browser-based UI that makes user purchases as smooth and seamless as a native app.